Phylum – Porifera – (Pore-bearing)

 - Symmetry: They show radial symmetry, with cylindrical bodies.

-- Organization of body is asconoid, syconoid, or may be leuconoid.
+- The organization of the body is asconoid, syconoid, or maybe leuconoid.

 - Example: Clathrina, Scypha

 - Habitat: Marine

 - Skeleton made by six-rayed siliceous spicules.

 - Symmetry: radial with shape cylindrical

 - The Canal system is found in Sycon or Leucon